ess-acppo/nsl-infra/README.md

 # Automated provisioning in AWS
 1. The following ansible command stands up a set of AWS resources ```ansible-playbook -vvv playbooks/infra.yml -e "nxl_env_name=$ENVIRONMENT_NAME"```.
 The anisble provisioners are not run.
 We use a pre-existing AMI which contains all previously provisioned software components.
 The full list of such components can be found in ansible ( site.yml , Step 4 under [manual deployment](#manual-steps-in-any-cloud-or-datacenter)])
 1. The following ansible command will deploy a default set of war files and corresponding configuration into tomcat ```sed -ie \'s/.*instance_filters = tag:env=.*$/instance_filters = tag:env=$ENVIRONMENT_NAME/g\' aws_utils/ec2.ini && ansible-playbook -i aws_utils/ec2.py -u ubuntu  playbooks/deploy.yml -e '{"nxl_env_name":"$ENVIRONMENT_NAME","apps":[{"app": "services"},{"app": "editor"},{"app": "mapper"}], "war_names": [{"war_name": "nsl#services##1.0123"},{"war_name": "nsl#editor##1.44"},{"war_name": "nsl#mapper##1.0017"}   ],   "war_source_dir": "~/agri/nsl-infra"}'```

+> The above command is sample only.
+Please contact us using github to auto-deploy

 The above ansible commands has also been configured to run via Jenkins using the jenkins/aws_infra.gvy and jenkins/services.gvy ( for services)